websiddu/blog.websiddu.com/_posts/2016-02-19-how-i-implemented-accessibility-to-website.md

 Universal design can be applied to any physical or digital products.
 Since I am interested in websites, I am going to only talk about digital aspects of universal design in this post.
 One of the main digital aspects of universal design is web accessibility, which mainly focused on visual disabilities.
 When I said accessible previously, I referred to web accessibility that was for visually disabled people.
 In this article, I will mainly talk about making the websites accessible for visually disabled people.

-"Every designer has a portfolio website, but very few of them are accessible."
+> Every designer has a portfolio website, but very few of them are accessible.

 I got really frustrated and disappointed when I saw a designer''s website that was not accessible at all but was full of the saying of empathy and accessibility.
 As a universal design advocate, I decided to take that little extra time to make my portfolio website accessible.
 And here began my journey.